IBM/openapi-validator/docs/ibm-cloud-rules.md

 };
 ```
 Notes:
-1. This custom ruleset extends `@ibm-cloud/openapi-ruleset` and also references the `propertyCaseConvention` function and the
+1. This custom ruleset extends `@ibm-cloud/openapi-ruleset` and also references the `propertyCasingConvention` function and the
 `schemas` JSONPath collection, so we need to import each of these with `require` statements.
 In addition, be sure to install
 the `@ibm-cloud/openapi-ruleset` package: `npm install @ibm-cloud/openapi-ruleset`.
-2. This custom rule is re-defining (overriding) the `property-case-convention` rule from the `@ibm-cloud/openapi-ruleset` package
+2. This custom rule is re-defining (overriding) the `ibm-property-casing-convention` rule from the `@ibm-cloud/openapi-ruleset` package
-so we need to use the same rule id (`property-case-convention`).
+so we need to use the same rule id (`ibm-property-casing-convention`).
 Alternatively, we could have used a different rule id of our choosing,
-but we would then need to separately disable the existing `property-case-convention` rule so that we don't end up using both rules which would result in
+but we would then need to separately disable the existing `ibm-property-casing-convention` rule so that we don't end up using both rules
-the simultaneous enforcement of two competing case conventions.
+which would result in the simultaneous enforcement of two competing case conventions.
 3. The `resolved=true` setting means that the rule will be invoked on the _resolved_ version of the API definition (i.e. each `$ref`
-will be resolved by replacing with the referenced entity).
+will be resolved by replacing it with the referenced entity).
 4. The use of the `schemas` collection for the value of the `given` field is a convenient way to express that the rule should be invoked
 on each location within the _resolved_ API definition where a schema might appear.
-5. Our custom rule uses the same function (`propertyCaseConvention`) that is used by the original `property-case-convention` rule
+5. Our custom rule uses the same function (`propertyCasingConvention`) that is used by the original `ibm-property-casing-convention` rule
 within the `@ibm-cloud/openapi-ruleset` package.
 6. We set the `functionOptions` field to configure the rule to enforce camel case instead of the default snake case.